 A pest control invoice is a post-job document used for both formally requesting payment and for providing a comprehensive recap of the pest control services that were performed for a residential client or commercial entity.
 Pest control companies often need to look back on the exact work that was performed for customers, be it for accounting, legal, or organization reasons.
-Because of this, additional fields should be used to record the type of chemicals and traps used, a description of the pests treated, and any notes for the customer on staying safe after treatments have been applied.

 Table of Contents